The Churches of Britain and Ireland

 Lots of Bacup churches here.

-The former Beulah Church at Britannia, was built as the Britannia United Methodist Church in 1884, and was destroyed by a fire in 1892; re-opened 1894.
-103 SD 882 216. © John Purdy.
-Another view after completion of its conversion to flats. © Mike Berrell.
+The former Beulah Church at Britannia, was built as the Britannia United Methodist Church in 1884, and was destroyed by a fire in 1892 and re-opened in 1894.
+SD 8825 2157. © John Purdy.
+Another view after completion of its conversion to flats, © Mike Berrell.

-Central Methodist Church on Burnley Road, was previously the Waterside Methodist Free Church, built in 1897, but earlier churches are known to have existed on the same site.
-103 SD 865 232. © John Purdy.
-Two interior views - 1, 2 - both © Mike Berrell.
+Central Methodist Church on Burnley Road, was previously the Waterside Methodist Free Church, built in 1897.
+SD 8677 2312. © John Purdy.
+Two interior views - 1, 2, both © Mike Berrell.
+Link.
+Its predecessor is shown on a large scale map of 1892, standing immediately north of the present church.
+Its site was seen by Streetview in 2023.

-This drawing of the now-demolished Irwell Terrace Baptist Chapel is held by Trinity Baptist Church.
+This drawing of the now-demolished Irwell Terrace Particular Baptist Chapel is held by Trinity Baptist Church.
+It stood on Irwell Terrace and South Street.
+SD 8695 2297.
 Reproduced by kind permission of the church; photographed by Mike Berrell.
-SD 869 230.
+Its site is now a car park (2021 Streetview).

 The former Todmorden Road Wesleyan Methodist Church, at Sharneyford, now a private residence.
-SD 884 243. © Nigel Birch.
+It has a Genuki entry, though it only says "founded before 1891".
+SD 8859 2454. © Nigel Birch (2008).

 Home